ibm-cloud-docs/vfsa/vfsa-basics.md

 ## Accessing the device using the vFSA web management UI
 {: #accessing-the-device-using-the-vfsa-web-management-ui}

-The vFSA web management GUI has been configured by default, with a vFSA generated self-signed certificate.
+The vFSA web management GUI has been configured, by default, with a vFSA generated self-signed certificate.
 Only HTTPS is enabled on port 443.
 You can access it at `https://<vFSA Private IP>:443`.
-It is also accessible directly from the vFSA Gateway Details page through the clickable link under **vFSA > Public IP** if the Public interface is enabled for the web management console (by default it is not enabled).
+It is also accessible directly from the vFSA Gateway Details page by clicking **vFSA > Public IP** if the Public interface is enabled for the web management console (by default it is not).
+Keep both the SSH and HTTPS management locked down to the private IP, as both ports are widely targeted on public networks for scans and attacks.
+HTTP and HTTPS vulnerabilities are constantly being found.
+This advice pertains to any device you have access to.